zammad/zammad-admin-documentation/channels/email/email-headers.rst

 The manipulation can be used instead of triggers.
 Triggers are considered *after* header settings and thus can still overrule.

-   .. note:: **🔎 Zammad differentiates in between ticket creation and follow up**
+   .. note:: **🔎 Zammad differentiates between ticket creation and follow up**

       | For creations use: ``X-Zammad-Ticket-{Attribute Name}``
       | For follow ups use: ``X-Zammad-Ticket-FollowUp-{Attribute Name}``